LearnArtificial Intelligence

 Is OpenAI profitable?

-No. Despite a ~$25B run rate, OpenAI loses multiple billions a year.
-Training a single frontier model costs billions, and serving ~900M weekly users in inference costs millions per day in GPUs and electricity.
+No. Despite a ~$25B run rate, OpenAI loses multiple billions a year — one financial analysis of its 2025-2026 filings found it lost roughly $1.22 for every dollar earned.
+Training a single frontier model costs billions, and serving 1B monthly active app users (as of May/Jun 2026) in inference costs millions per day in GPUs and electricity.
 The bet is that the unit cost of intelligence falls faster than the cash burns out.

 What is OpenAI's revenue?